 He actively participated to international meetings as a member of T/F of G20 MACS.
 He co-authored the OECD consensus document on the biology of Capsicum annum complex and was a key player in building national framework for biosafety as well as genetic resource management.

 He also recently visited Colombia, Costa Rica, and Guatemala in Central and South America as the head of the Korean government high-level delegation to explore win-win cooperation in the agricultural sector in the COVID-19 era (2021).
 He successfully led the Korean delegation towards inclusive green innovation cooperation between Korea and select Central and South American countries.
 Dr. Kwon previously worked on research projects focusing on the development of drought and salt tolerance using physiological traits from genetic diversity of crops.
 Recently, his group has installed a national high-throughput phenotyping facility with a mega data obtained from the phenotyping of genotypes.

 Sir Peter Crane

-From 1999 to 2006 he was Director of The Royal Botanic Gardens, Kew, one of the largest, most prestigious and influential botanical gardens in the world.
+From 1999 to 2006, he was Director of The Royal Botanic Gardens, Kew, which is one of the largest, most prestigious and influential botanical gardens in the world.